ring-lang/ring/extensions/ringqt/converter/README.md

 This tool has been made to reduce pain for those who are new to the Ring Extension Code Generator and Qt framework specifications.
 So that, this tool will do most of the work, simply by some mouse clicks and basic understanding of Ring and RingQt building process.

-**Note:** This tool is a development continuation of ["QtClass2RingCodeGen"] and ["SetEvents2GetEvents"]

 ## Features

-1. Give all required code for RingQt code generator in one place.
+1. Give all required code for RingQt code generator

 2. Auto creation of class codename.

-3. Complete "qtevents.ring" class list creation.
+3. Complete "qtevents.ring" list creation.

 4. Auto apply numerical additions for the functions of the same name (overriding functions).